PHY Management / Ethernet link status Modes¶

 Managed mode is the default mode Ten64 units are shipped in and requires support from the operating system, which has been introduced from Linux kernel 5.8 onwards (as part of the Phylink subsystem).
 Some older kernels/distributions (e.g Ubuntu 18.04, openSUSE Leap 15.2) will fail to enable Ethernet ports when in managed mode.

-Additionally, the Linux mainline kernel does not have full support for SFP+ management on DPAA2 platforms at this time, see "Kernel patches required for SFP support" for more information.
+Additionally, the Linux mainline kernel did not have full support for SFP+ management on DPAA2 platforms until version 5.16, see "Kernel patches required for SFP support" for more information.

 You can change the management mode for both the copper ports (1000BASE-T) and SFP+ cages using environment variables in U-Boot, and the bare metal appliance store will prompt you to change the management modes to suit the operating system you intend to deploy.